OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

     an ancestor of n', or q(n') is the name-string of an ancestor of n, then prefer n to candidates that lack these properties.

+    [MTH: this section is clear, but it is not clear to the reader what order nodes in the source are aligned.
+That seems to make a difference here.]

  1. **Overlap**: Prefer to align n' to n if they are higher level groupings that overlap.
     Stated a bit more carefully: if n' has a descendant aligned to a descendant of n.

     (Example: need example.
 From OTT 2.10: if n' = Scyphocoronis, Millotia is preferred to Scyphocoronis. - seems to be gone from OTT 2.11)

+    [MTH: this example is not helpful.]

  1. **Proximity** [opposite of "separation"; not a great name]:
     Suppose the separation taxonomy includes A and B,